skingan/purge_haplotigs_multiBAM/README.md

 #!text
 >000000F_003 HAPLOTIG<--000000F_009_HAPLOTIG<--000000F_PRIMARY
 ```
-- **<prefix>.artefacts.fasta**: These are the very low/high coverage contigs (identified in STEP 2), you'll likely have mitochondrial contigs in here with the assembly junk.
+- **<prefix>.artefacts.fasta**: These are the very low/high coverage contigs (identified in STEP 2).
+NOTE: you'll probably have mitochondrial/chloroplast/etc. contigs in here with the assembly junk.
 - **<prefix>.reassignments.tsv**: These are all the reassignments that were made, as well as the suspect contigs that weren't reassigned.
 - **<prefix>.contig_associations.log**: This shows the contig "associations"/purging order, e.g
 ```